 Michael covered the refugee crisis in Greece during the height of migrant arrivals in 2016.
 Capturing the Moria riot fires - Michael's work was published across 32 publications internationally including The Huffington Post, The Guardian, and Associated Press Greece.

-After the riots, a media rush pushed Michael back to Athens.
+After the riots, Michael moved his focus back to Athens.
 Here, he focused his imagery on families living in abandoned buildings, or unofficial "refugee squats".
-While technically illegal - he local government allowed these uninhabited buildings to fill up to relieve pressure on the already growing homeless refugee population.
+While technically illegal - the local government allowed the squats to relieve pressure on the already growing homeless refugee population.
 While the living conditions in these buildings bordered on inhumane - it was a luxurious alternative to the streets - or worse, a camp.

-Michael noticed the problems of violence, sexual assault, and theft were not a problem in the squats.
-When left to govern themselves, the refugees seemed to get along, even in the worst of conditions (as seen in Jasmine School).
+Through a series of interviews, Michael discovered that instances of violence, sexual assault, and theft were not as prevalent in the squats.
+When left to govern themselves, the everyday issues present in the camps seemed to dissipate.